 Microsoft Azure single sign-on

-Enabling Microsoft Azure Single Sign-On in SOS List will replace the default login with Microsoft.
-It is recommended to keep a window open to Azure and SOS List simultaneously for this process.
+Enabling Microsoft Azure Single Sign-On will replace the default login with Microsoft.
+It is recommended to keep a window open to Azure and SOS simultaneously for this process.

 Login to portal.azure.com and go to Microsoft Entra ID.